Venezuela: Juan Guaido's bodyguards arrested | DW | 13.07.2019

 Venezuelan Information Minister Jorge Rodriguez said in a televised statement that the alleged attempt to sell weapons while negotiating with the government was a sign of deceit from the opposition.

-In a Tweet, Guaido accused the Maduro government of being behind the arrests and said that government authorities would plant weapons on the men in order to frame them.
+In a Tweet, Guaido accused the Maduro government of being behind the arrests and said that government authorities had planted weapons on the men in order to frame them.

 'Fighting a dictatorship'